donno/donno.github.io/docs/_drafts/runc-idea-part-2.md

 date:   2025-11-30 23:10:00 +0930
 ---

-This continues the container idea using runc started in [part 1](0) where the idea was to turn container images into applications or more likely services..
+This continues the container idea using runc started in [part 1](0) where the idea was to turn container images into applications or more likely services.
 Last time, the OCI image was turned into an OCI bundle that was runnable with runc.
-The problem was the networking wasn't configured to allow the host to talk to the service running in teh container.
+The problem was the networking wasn't configured to allow the host to talk to the service running in the container.

-The starting point is to consider the Container Network Interface (CNI, which has the tag line of "networking for Linux containers".
-Other ideas is to check to see if [iptables](2) or [nftables](3) (which is the intended as the replacemnet for the former tools).
+The starting point is to consider the Container Network Interface (CNI), which has the tag line of "networking for Linux containers".
+Other ideas is to check to see if [iptables](2) or [nftables](3) (which is the intended as the replacements for the former tools).
 The question I would like answered is does `iptables` or `nftables` enable us to forward ports from the localhost interface within the container to the host.

 ## Re-starting

-When starting this one, I reran the commands from part 1 on a new install except I was a reguarly user this time instead of root.
+When starting this one, I reran the commands from part 1 on a new fresh install of Alpine Linux except I was a regularly user this time instead of root.
-The problem I ran into is either if the normal user owned /opt/containers then `umoci` would fail to unpack there with the following error:
+This proved to be problematic as while /opt/containers was opened by the regular user, `umoci` would fail to unpack there with the following error:
 ```
    • umoci encountered a permission error: maybe --rootless will help?
    x create runtime bundle: unpack rootfs: chown rootfs: lchown /opt/containers/valkey-9.0.0/rootfs: operation not permitted`
 ```

-I tried it again with the `--rootless` and what it does is it doesn't try to change the owner to `root` as it is in the layer tarballs.
+By adding the `--rootless` argument to `umoci` what it does is it doesn't try to change the owner to `root` as it is in the layer tarballs and therefore allows it to be created.

 The [documentation](4) of rootless option of `umoci` mentions
 > umoci also supports the user.rootlesscontainers specification, which allows for further emulation of things like chown(2) inside rootless containers using tools like PRoot.

-That sounds as if it may be a solution to the problem where the valkey container wants to chown everything to valkey, so will need to look into that later.
+That sounds as if it may be a solution to the problem where the valkey container wants to change the owner (run `chown`) of everything to valkey, so that needs to be looked into later.

 When running the container, since it tried to do the chown stuff that still failed but using an existing user ID also failed such as 5 for `sync`.